adetaylor/codeclub-python/exercises/Py07-Airport/docs/student-handout.md

 ```

 Play the game.
 Did you put the code in the right place?
 What score can you get?

+*Optional challenge:* It's kind of cheating to be able to fly the plane into the runway at any angle.
+Generally speaking, that results in hurty passengers.
+Use `planea.get_direction()` to ensure that planes can only land if they're approaching from the ends of the runway.

 STILL TO DO
 ============